liammuro/liammuro/README.md

 ## Hi there

-I'm Liam, a student at Swarthmore College studying Engineering and Art History.
+I'm Liam, a student at Swarthmore College studying Engineering and Computer Science.

 <!--